Chapter 8.08

 J. Refuse Container Storage.
 Any refuse container stored in the front yard or side yard and in open view, except where placed in places for collection at the times and manner permitted in this code.

 K. Graffiti.
 The existence of graffiti on public or private property, as defined by Chapter 9.08 FMC.
-A notice of defacement shall be sent to the property owner in lieu of a notice of violation, as described by this chapter.
+A notice of correction shall be sent to the property owner in lieu of a notice of violation, as described by this chapter.
 The City may consider granting a hardship to those property owners who are a victim of graffiti vandalism upon the demonstration by the property owners that they lack the financial means to cover the removal costs.

 L. Improperly Maintained Premises.
 In addition to any nuisance specifically listed in this chapter, any lot which has been improperly maintained to include one or more of the following conditions: